nina-prog/richters-predictor-modeling-earthquake-damage/README.md

                                  'pip freeze > requirenments.txt'.
 ```

-## Setting up the environment and run the code
+## Setting up the environment and run the code on a local machine
+Note: Make sure Python 3.10 is installed

 1. Clone the repository with:

        git clone https://git.scc.kit.edu/data-science-lab-2023/group-5-targaryen/phase-1.git